-The entry-level car has a 3.0-litre supercharged V6 with 335bhp, and while it’s adequately quick, it might not have the outright pace you expect from a car like this.
-The S meanwhile, gets a 375bhp version of the same engine, and this version is scintillatingly fast, pounding from 0-62mph in just 4.8 seconds and delivering its power in an eager, linear manner.
-Even with this level of performance, the R, with its supercharged 5.0-litre V8, is an absolute nutcase by comparison.
-With 542bhp, the slightest pressure on the throttle pedal results in an eye-widening explosion of acceleration, and because the eight-speed automatic gearbox shifts around quickly to find exactly the right ratio, the engine’s full fury is pretty much always at your disposal.
-The soundtrack is just as dramatic, the glorious full-throttle howl being punctuated with a gunfire-like medley of coughs and cracks.
+The R is only available with an auto, with its supercharged 5.0-litre V8, it’s an absolute nutcase compared with lesser F-Types.
+With 550PS, the slightest pressure on the throttle pedal results in an eye-widening explosion of acceleration, and because the eight-speed automatic gearbox shifts around quickly to find exactly the right ratio, the engine’s full fury is pretty much always at your disposal.
+The soundtrack is just as dramatic: the glorious full-throttle howl being punctuated with a gunfire-like medley of coughs and cracks.
 It really does sound like nothing else on the road.
 The S model doesn’t sound quite as fearsome as the R, but it still sounds naughty enough to get your pulse racing.

 Traditionally, Jaguar’s reliability record has been patchy at best, and that’s reflected by the brand’s scores in many of the reliability surveys that are based primarily on the performance of older cars.
 However, the studies that concentrate on newer cars indicate that Jag’s reliability has been steadily improving in recent years, so we’re hoping that’s a sign of good things to come from the F-Type Coupe.
 One area of concern is the infotainment system, which despite an overhaul, still feels like it needs a little work.